Secure Photonic Network Seminar II (11, November 2013)

 Space optical communication

-Research progress and future plans of optical free space communication in Japan
+Research progress and future plans of optical free space communication

 Toshiaki Ogawa